stevenleeg/gobb/README.md

 A simple forum platform written in Go.

 ## Warning!
 Alpha quality software!
 GoBB is currently in its early stages of development.
-While it is pretty usable at the moment (and actively being used in a *trusted* production environment), I'd reccommend you hold off on using it for something big for the time being.
+While it is pretty usable at the moment (and actively being used in a *trusted* production environment), I'd recommend you hold off on using it for something big for the time being.
 There are still a lot of things that need to be patched up before it's ready for the big leagues.
 Having said that, if you're looking for a simple (and blazing fast) bulletin board for your friends who are willing to deal with some bugs, this might be the bb for you!

 GoBB is getting better by the day, so hopefully it'll be ready to graduate from the alpha stage of development soon.

 ## Installation

-1. Get GoBB
+### Get GoBB
 ````sh
 $ go get github.com/stevenleeg/gobb/gobb
 ````

-2. Copy gobb.sample.conf into gobb.conf and set the `[database]` parameters.
+### Create a config file
+Create a directory where you'd like to house your GoBB installation's files.
+This can be anywhere on your filesystem.
+Then copy the contents of [gobb.sample.conf](https://github.com/stevenleeg/gobb/blob/master/gobb/gobb.sample.conf) into a file called `gobb.conf`.

+The config should be self explanatory, so fill it with the appropriate information and save.

-3. Set up the Postgres database:
+### Set up the Postgres database:
+We'll need to create a new database for GoBB's data to be stored:

 ```
 $ psql